Grilled Cilantro Lime Chicken

 5 from 1 vote

 Fresh, bright Cilantro Lime Chicken is bursting with flavor.
-Marinate chicken thighs in a sweet-salty lime infused sauce, then cook them up into a tender, juicy dinner that's so easy to throw together.
+The tangy-sweet marinade gives you tender, juicy grilled chicken thighs for a summer dinner that's easy to throw together.

 Prep: 10 minutes